Trina Braxton

 Trina Evette Braxton-Scales (born December 3, 1974) is an American singer and reality television personality.
 She is the younger sister of R&B singing icon Toni Braxton.
-Trina had her first big break in music in 1992 as a founding member of the R&B group The Braxtons, formed with her sisters.
+Trina had her first big break in music in 1992 as a founding member of the R&B group the Braxtons, formed with her sisters.
 After losing two members, The Braxtons released their only album, So Many Ways, as a trio in 1996 along with four singles: "So Many Ways", "Only Love", "The Boss", and "Slow Flow".

 In 2011, Braxton reunited with her sisters for the We TV reality show, Braxton Family Values.
 The first season was the #1 rated reality show on WE tv, and the network ordered a 13-episode second season of the show after the third episode.
-Trina released her first solo single called "Party or Go Home" on March 2012.
+Trina released her first solo single called "Party or Go Home" in March 2012.
 Since September 2018, Braxton is a co-host of "Sister Circle" talk show for the TV One and TEGNA networks from 12:00 p.m. – 1 p.m., along with Quad Webb-Lunceford, Syleena Johnson and Rashan Ali.